SkillMimic: Learning Basketball Interaction Skills from Demonstrations

-\subsubsection{Success Rate.}
+\subsection{Success Rate}

-We introduced a set of skill-specific rules to determine the success or failure and skill executions:

-\begin{itemize} \item \textbf{Pickup}: When testing the pickup skill, we determine success by checking if the ball is lifted above 1 m after 10 seconds. \item \textbf{Dribble}: We have the humanoid dribble for 10 seconds, and if the root height of the humanoid is greater than 0.5 m and the distance between the ball and the humanoid root is less than 1.5 m, we consider the frame to be valid.
-The success rate is calculated as the proportion of valid frames to the total number of frames in 10 seconds. \item \textbf{Layup \& Shot}: We consider a success if the distance between the ball's maximum height and the target height is less than 0.1 m, and the body root height is above 0.5 m. \item \textbf{Throwing}: We evaluate success by checking if the ball remains above 0.3 m within 10 seconds after the first throw. \item \textbf{Heading}: We determine success if the distance between the ball and the target position is less than 0.5 m. \item \textbf{Scoring}: We consider a success if the ball's maximum height is above 2.5 m, and the distance between the ball and the target position is less than 0.3 m. \item \textbf{Circling}: A frame is considered valid if the distance between the ball and the target point differs from the set radius by less than 0.5 m and the ball's speed exceeds 0.5 m/s.
+To evaluate the success rate of skills, we introduced a set of skill-specific rules to determine the success or failure of skill execution: \begin{itemize} \item \textbf{Pickup}: When testing the pickup skill, we determine success by checking if the ball is lifted above 1 m after 10 seconds. \item \textbf{Dribble}: We have the humanoid dribble for 10 seconds, and if the root height of the humanoid is greater than 0.5 m and the distance between the ball and the humanoid root is less than 1.5 m, we consider the frame to be valid.
+The success rate is calculated as the proportion of valid frames to the total number of frames in 10 seconds. \item \textbf{Layup \& Shot}: We consider a success if the distance between the ball's maximum height and the target height is less than 0.1 m, and the body root height is above 0.5 m. \item \textbf{Throwing}: We evaluate success by checking if the ball remains above 0.3 m within 10 seconds after the first throw. \item \textbf{Heading}: We determine success if the distance between the ball and the target position is less than 0.5 m. \item \textbf{Scoring}: We consider a success if the ball's maximum height is above 2.5 m, the distance between the ball and target position is less than 0.3 m, and there is no contact between the ball and the humanoid. \item \textbf{Circling}: A frame is considered valid if the distance between the ball and the target point differs from the set radius by less than 0.5 m and the ball's speed exceeds 0.5 m/s.
 The success rate is calculated as the proportion of valid frames to the total number of frames in the run. \end{itemize}